JordanAaronRussell/Medical_Insurance_Pricing_Analysis/README.md

 ## Project Overview

 This project investigates the factors that influence medical insurance charges using exploratory data analysis and statistical modelling in R.

-The goal was to identify which customer characteristics contribute most strongly to insurance pricing and to build an appropriate predictive model for insurance costs.
+The goal was to identify which customer characteristics contribute most strongly to insurance pricing and to build an appropriate predictive model for insurance charges.

 ## Dataset

-Medical Cost Personal Dataset

-Variables include:
+Variables for the medical insurance cost include:

 - Age
 - Sex